-Extraordinary Photos Of Drag Queens In Half Drag Le Garage: invention d'un espace masculin In the U.S., garages did not really become a part of the “typical” American home (if we can say such a thing) until the start of the 20th century.
+Jodie Foster's Coming Out Speech At The Golden Globes Le Garage: invention d'un espace masculin In the U.S., garages did not really become a part of the “typical” American home (if we can say such a thing) until the start of the 20th century.
 Certainly garages existed; but they weren’t seen as a necessity.
 Two things you’d probably guess drove garage production initially: the increasing presence of cars owned by individual families and suburbanization.
 But, suburbanization was also accompanied by a renewed interest in a sort of “do-it-yourself” lifestyle, and garages played a role in this history.
-There’s some disagreement concerning whether a “do-it-yourself” zeitgeist prompted suburban retreat or the other way around.
 Industrialization and suburbanization brought about fantastic transformations in family life and gender relations.
 If you have a home built in the early 20th century that hasn’t been remodeled, it’s likely that you have a fairly closed-off, small kitchen and probably only one centrally-located bathroom.
+[M]illions have taken to heart Thoreau’s example, withdrawing to their basement and garage workshops to find there a temporary Walden.
 This country can’t be knocked out with one punch.
-Like this: